MicahCarrick/micahcarrick-posts/aerospike-aws-instances/aerospike-aws-instances.md

 ¹ _Cost estimates based on largest instance type in family using the full list pricing for on-demand instances in us-east-1 as of September 2020_

 ² _Per-instance TPS based on a single drive multiplied by total drives per instance.
 See details and caveats at [Cloud-Based Flash ACT results](https://www.aerospike.com/docs/operations/plan/ssd/ssd_certification.html#cloud-based-flash)_

+## Scaling Strategy (Instance Size vs. Cluster Size)

+The instance type selection pointed out that the smaller end of the sizes within an instance family have bursty network and shared SSD controllers due to the amount of other tenants on the host.
+What this amounts to is these instance sizes will have more _variability_ in their performance characteristics.

+For smaller workloads there must be a trade off between larger instance sizes and larger cluster sizes.
+The consideration here is about having enough instances in the cluster to spread the workload out which lessens the impact of single instance maintenance or failure versus minimizing the variability of the performance.
+On the other end of the spectrum as the cluster grows more nodes can mean longer maintenance for rolling updates and larger instances mean slower cold restarts as indexes are being rebuilt.

+There is no hard and fast rule here and these considerations must be taken in context of each organization's budget and operational parameters, however, the approach I take for production clusters is loosely:

+1. Prefer a cluster size of 2x availability zones and don't go less than 1x
+2. Prefer instance sizes with fixed network performance and don't go less than 4 vCPU

+So that means if I'm designing a production cluster in 3 zones based on the `r5d` family the smallest cluster I would recommend is 3x `r5d.xlarge` (4vCPU).

+The scaling strategy would be to scale _out_ to 6x `r5d.xlarge` to get to 2x zones after which it would then scale _up_ until it gets to the `r5d.8xlarge` which have the fixed network.

+However, if the workload is latency sensitive and the variability of the small instances is a concern then the scaling strategy would insted be to scale _up_ from the minimum cluster size of 3 until it gets to 3x `r5d.8xlarge` where it has the fixed network.
+Then it would start scaling _out_ to 6x `r5d.8xlarge`.

+Once reaching the point of 6x `r5d.8xlarge` scaling _up_ to the `r5d.12xlarge` would be the next step to get to the full-size SSD (not shared).
+After that the decisions to continue to scale _up_ vs. _out_ are largely dependent on the opertational parameters that best suite the organization.

 ***